Primary Reserve: Army Reserve (the Militia)

 The Army Reserve of the Canadian Army is the largest part of the Primary Reserve, with an authorized strength of over 18,000 troops.
 It is sometimes referred to by its original and historic name, the "Militia".
 During operations the Army Reserve is tasked to provide fully trained and equipped troops to augment the regular army.
 It is the time-tested backbone of the Canadian Army and perpetuates the historic force generation mission.
 In times of national emergency, it is tasked with providing subordinate units (like platoons and companies) and complete units (battalions).
-It forms the framework needed to raise a national army during wartime and or insurrection.
+It forms the framework needed to raise a national army during wartime or insurrection.

 This fighting mission has not changed much since the Second World War, when the majority of combat units overseas were mobilized reserve battalions detached from their home regiments.
 In keeping with this mission, regiments of the Army Reserve exist at cadre strength and have a theoretical administrative capacity to support a full battalion upon mobilization, although they maintain a standing force that can typically deploy the manpower of a reduced company.
 This perpetuates the regimental system in the reserve army so that it is available as such for the timely absorption of recruits in case of war or in aid of the civil power.
 Such as when the need may one day arise, to call out more than 27,000 supplementary reservists and cadet instructors (who are also subjected to provide general service), to reinforce the order of battle, bringing it up to war establishment.
 However, in practice the regimental system exists as an important military institution for Canada.
 In addition to the tactical contribution provided for today's Total Force they also provide a deep-rooted community tie and focus on Canada's proud military tradition.

 The true strength of the Army Reserve is the strong connection that the extended regimental family fosters with the community.
 From coast to coast, regimental depots support Regimental Bands, sponsor Army Cadet Corps, participate in ceremonial duties and parades with some even operating old comrade associations from non-public funds.
 Many of these activities are overseen by the regimental honorary colonel and honorary lieutenant-colonel.
 Although the vast Canadian geography and demographic factors impact unit composition they mostly functions in much the same way.
 During peacetime the Regimental establishment will only be the equivalent of a much reduced battalion of a couple hundred troops and less in some cases.